ucsd-admissions/excellerator/README.md

 * Excellerator installs a new table, '{prefix}_xlrtr_uniqid'.
 * Excellerator registers a private (non-user-facing) post type for internal use, 'xlrtr_upload'.
+* Excellerator registers a private (non-user-facing) taxonomy for internal use, 'xlrtr_tag'.
 * Excellerator stores uploaded spreadsheets in a new subdirectory of your uploads folder, 'xlrtr'.

 ## <a name='license'></a>License (Three-Clause BSD)